-D320003 Twig Display - The twig display must include twig samples from at least 10 different tree species.
-The display must include at least two samples of opposite and alternate leaf arrangements from broadleaf trees.
+The twig display must include twig samples from at least 10 different tree species.
+The display must include at least two samples each of opposite and alternate leaf arrangements from broadleaf trees.

-• Collection: Twig samples should be collected during the dormant season (November - April) when the buds are mature.
-Twig samples must be at least 6 inches long and exhibit buds.
-Leaves must be removed and side branches must be trimmed to less than 1 inch in length.
+- Collection: The best time to collect twig samples is during the dormant season (November-April) when the buds are mature.
+Twig samples must be at least 6 inches long including the terminal end, contain buds, be in good condition, and not include any leaves or petioles.
+Side branches should be trimmed to less than 1 inch.
 All collection must be done by the exhibitor.

 - Mounting: Twigs must be mounted on a display board.
-Any method, e.g. wire, glue, tape, staples, plastic bags, etc., may be used to mount twigs, but be sure all features can be clearly identified.
-The non-terminal end must be cut at a slant so the pith can be seen. - Labeling: The label for each sample must include: 1. common name 2. scientific name 3. leaf arrangement (for broadleaf trees) 4. collector's name 5. collection date 6. collection location (be specific, state and county at a minimum) - Supplemental information: e.g. general uses, tree characteristics, etc., may be included to enhance educational value.
+Any method, e.g. wire, glue, tape, staples, plastic bags, may be used to mount twigs, but be sure all their features can be clearly identified.
+Be sure to cut the non-terminal end at a slant so the pith can be seen.

+- Labeling: The label for each sample must include:

+- 1) common name

+- 2) scientific name

+- 3) leaf arrangement (for broadleaf trees)

+- 4) collector's name

+- 5) collection date

+- 6) collection location (be specific, state and county at a minimum)

+Supplemental information: e.g. general uses, tree characteristics, etc., may be included with the display to enhance its educational value.